 Is it possible to obtain a $0 annual fee rewards credit card?

 Yes.
-There are a range of $0 annual fee frequent flyer credit cards available in Australia.
-It’s important to note that, $0 annual fee credit cards usually offer less rewards and card member benefits.
+There is a range of $0 annual fee frequent flyer credit cards available in Australia.
+It’s important to note that, $0 annual fee credit cards usually offer fewer rewards and card member benefits.
 Generally, these cards also offer a lower point or mile earn rate on day to day spend when compared with higher tier rewards cards that come with annual fees.

 Will I lose my points or miles if I close my credit card?

 If you hold a co-brand Velocity or Qantas Frequent Flyer credit card, this shouldn’t happen.
 The points that you earn are generally credited to your frequent flyer account each month.
 For AMEX Membership Rewards credit cards, however, you’ll need to transfer out or redeem points before you close your card.
 Either way, it’s helpful to speak with your credit card provider before you close your credit card to ensure you’re not going to lose out on any reward points.

 In Australia, American Express, Visa and Mastercard offer rewards credit cards, with a small range of Diners Credit Cards available through Citibank.
 Generally, acceptance of Visa and Mastercard is highest.
 However, American Express provides card members with high points earn rates and ongoing benefits.

 The Champagne Mile only covers a small selection of credit cards available in Australia.

 How can I maximise rewards from a frequent flyer credit card?